Vangjel Dule: Political career

+He served as the First Deputy Speaker of the Parliament of Albania from 2013 to 2015, from which he resigned as a principled gesture of protest against the allocation of parliamentary leadership positions within the governing coalition.

 In the 2017 and 2021 parliamentary elections, the Unity for Human Rights Party entered into electoral alliances with the Democratic Party of Albania, allowing Dule to secure his parliamentary seat.

 Dule has also been a prominent supporter of Fredi Beleri, the ethnic Greek mayor of Himarë arrested in 2023, accusing the Albanian government of politically motivated persecution against the Greek minority.